Osman Đikić

-Osman Đikić (Осман Ђикић; 7 January 1879 – 30 March 1912) was a Bosnian and Herzegovinian poet, dramatist and writer.
+Osman Đikić (Осман Ђикић; 7 January 1879 – 30 March 1912) was a Serbian poet, dramatist and writer from Bosnia.
 He was born in Mostar, in Bosnia and Herzegovina under Austro-Hungarian occupation.
 He was educated in Belgrade, Constantinople and Vienna, where he graduated from the Trade Academy.
 He is penned several sevdalinka songs, including Đaurko mila, Ašik ostah na te oči and Đela Fato đela zlato.

 Biography

-Osman Đikić was born in Mostar on 7 January 1879, into a respected middle-class Bosnian Muslim family of father Ahmet Đikić (1858–1918) and mother Hana (née Kurt; died 1908).
+Osman Đikić was born in Mostar on 7 January 1879, into a respected middle-class Serbian Muslim family of father Ahmed Đikić (1858–1918) and mother Hana (née Kurt; died 1908).
 He successfully completed primary school in Mostar, as well as five years of secondary schooling at Mostar Gymnasium before being expelled for publicly supporting Serbian nationalism.
 He relocated to Belgrade, Serbia to finish his education, only to relocate once more to Istanbul, where he completed secondary schooling.
 He later attended and graduated from the New Vienna Commercial Academy in Vienna.

 Osman Đikić married Serbian actress Zora Topalović (or Mihailović) in Vienna in 1905.
 He was educated in Belgrade, Constantinople and Vienna, where he graduated from the Trade Academy.

 Following graduation, Đikić served as a bank teller in Zagreb, Brčko and Mostar.
 He later served as the editor of the Mostar-based newspaper Musavat (Unity) in 1907, as well as published pieces in the Bosansko-hercegovački glasnik (Bosnian-Herzegovinian Herald).